Baking With My Toddler: Cinnamon & Ginger Xmas Biscuits

 1. Dust the surface with icing sugar, and then roll out the ready to roll white icing to the thickness of a £1 coin.

 2. Use the cookie cutters again, ensuring you make enough of each shape.

 3. Beat the rest of the butter and icing sugar until creamy, and then use this as the glue- spread it onto the biscuit, and then lay the biscuit down onto the icing shape, and then flip it over.
 Try to stop your little one from wanting to eat all this buttercream goodness at the same time!

-We are leaving one for Santa tonight with his hot chocolate, and then I have two little snowmen bags that I will fill up with the rest for Chunk and my nephew for them to eat whilst the adults eat my home-made boozy Christmas cake!
+We are leaving one for Santa tonight with his hot chocolate, and then I have two little snowmen bags that I will fill up with the rest for my son and nephew for them to eat whilst the adults eat my home-made boozy Christmas cake!